-You may have only an hour—if even that—for your midday break, but there’s plenty you can do to recharge and power through the rest of your day.
+Use your midday break to recharge so you can power through the rest of your day.

 Do you spend your lunch hour eating over your keyboard and trying to plow through work?
 You’re not alone.
 Only one in five people step away from their desk for the midday meal.
 But taking a break can help you recharge and be more productive.
 Consider these smart moves to maximize your break—and return to work feeling refreshed and ready to take on the rest of your day.